 Personalize your morning ritual.

 Everyone’s different and everyone has something that works for them.
-Trying to force yourself to do yoga every morning when that is not your thing is going to make you dread your morning ritual and in turn it won’t last.
+Trying to force yourself to do yoga every morning when that is not your thing is going to make you dread your morning routine and in turn it won’t last.
 What makes you feel good?
 What helps you feel relaxed, energized, rejuvenated?
 How do you want to start your day?
 Create a routine that is unique to you.

 6 Ideas For A Morning Ritual